 Date fields and specific dates

-This condition means that contacts will queue in your "Wait" or achieve your "Goal" action once the date in their date field matches the date set in this condition.
+This condition means that contacts will queue in your "Wait" or meet the conditions of your "Jump To" action once the date in their date field matches the date set in this condition.

-For example, if I created a "Goal" action with the following conditions:
+For example, if I created a "Jump To" action with the following conditions:

 Then contacts who reach that "If/Else" action will queue in that step until the date in their webinar field matches the date in the condition.

-This condition means that contacts will queue in your "Wait" action or achieve your goal once the date in their field matches the current date.
-You can think of "current date" as "today's date" because the system checks to see if the date in the contact's date field matches today's date.
+This condition means that contacts will queue in your "Wait" action or meet the conditions of your "Jump To" once the date in their field matches the current date.
+You can think of "today" as "today's date" because the system checks to see if the date in the contact's date field matches today's date.

-Using the example above, if a contact reaches that "Goal" action on September 30th but the date in their field says "October 1st," the contact will wait in that step for 1 day, because then the date in their date field will match that current date.
+Using the example above, if a contact reaches that "Jump To" action on September 30th but the date in their field says "October 1st," the contact will wait in that step for 1 day, because then the date in their date field will match that current date.

-With this condition, you can determine if a contact should move to the next step in an automation, or achieve a goal a certain number of days before or after a date stored in a contact's custom date-based field.
+With this condition, you can determine if a contact should move to the next step in an automation, or meet the conditions of a "Jump To" action, a certain number of days before or after a date stored in a contact's custom date-based field.

 For example, let's say I have a few contacts in a webinar automation that have a webinar date of October 3rd, and I want to send them an email reminder three days before that date.

-The "Goal" condition I would set up would look like this:
+The "Jump To" condition I would set up would look like this:

-When a contact reaches that "Goal" action, they will queue there until October 1st, because October 1st (current date) plus 3 equals October 3rd.
+When a contact reaches that "Jump To" action, they will queue there until September 30th, because it is 3 days before October 3rd.

 To learn more, visit How to use "number of days before or after" wait conditions in automations.